MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-arc-enabled-vms.md

     :::image type="content" source="./media/troubleshoot-arc-enabled-vms/managed-identity-missing-3.png" alt-text="Screenshot of JSON view when Managed Identity is enabled." lightbox="./media/troubleshoot-arc-enabled-vms/managed-identity-missing-3.png":::

-### Failure deploying an Arc VM with a bicep template
+### Failure deploying an Arc VM

-You see the following error when trying to deploy an Arc VM with a bicep template:
+You see the following error when trying to deploy an Arc VM on your Azure Stack HCI cluster:

 **Error:** `{"code":"ConflictingOperation","message":"Unable to process request 'Microsoft.AzureStackHCI/virtualMachineInstances'.
 There is already a previous running operation for resource '/subscriptions/<subscription ID>/resourceGroups/<Resource group name>/providers/Microsoft.HybridCompute/machines/<VM name>/providers/Microsoft.AzureStackHCI/virtualMachineInstances/default'.
 Please wait for the previous operation to complete."}`